 The essential first step to self-care for kids: learning to take care of their physical needs.
 This includes:

-• Being active in a way you enjoy – it could be a sport or yoga or simply playing or silly dancing at home.
+- Being active in a way you enjoy could be a sport or yoga or merely playing or silly dancing at home.

 This piggybacks on sleep from the first example, but rest is more than just sleep.
 Rest means taking a break when you’re tired.
 It means downtime and relaxation.

 Have kids talk about what relaxing activities they enjoy.
 It could be things like reading, drawing, or cuddling with a pet.